Benjamin Crump: 2020 cases

 In early 2020, Crump began working with the family of Ahmaud Arbery, an unarmed 25-year-old African-American man murdered by two White civilians.
 Around this same time, the family of police shooting-victim Breonna Taylor, a 26-year-old African-American woman, retained Crump for the family's lawsuit alleging excessive force and gross negligence by the Louisville Metro Police Department.
 Taylor was killed after police entered her apartment after obtaining a flawed "no-knock warrant" and shot Taylor eight times.

 After the death of 46-year old George Floyd in May 2020, Crump began representing his family.
 George Floyd was murdered by Minneapolis Police Department officer Derek Chauvin, who knelt on Floyd's neck for over nine minutes.
 At the time, Floyd was unarmed and exclaimed to Chauvin and other deputies "I can't breathe".
 Chauvin was initially charged with third-degree murder and second-degree manslaughter; however, an additional second-degree murder charge was added 10 days later, and the three officers also present at the scene were subsequently charged with "aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter."
 In April 2021, Chauvin was convicted on all three charges.
 In June 2020, Crump testified before the U.S. Senate Judiciary Committee about the George Floyd case and the discriminatory treatment of African Americans by the U.S. justice system.

 In a two-day span in late August 2020, Crump was among counsel retained to represent the families of Trayford Pellerin, a 31-year-old African American man killed by police in Lafayette, Louisiana, and Jacob Blake, a 29-year-old African-American man shot at seven times (hit four times in the back) by a police officer in Kenosha, Wisconsin, while his children watched from the car.
 Crump retained Patrick A. Salvi Sr & Jr as co-counsel.

-In October 2020, Crump and Attorney Robert Cox won a historic $411 million jury verdict in a catastrophic trucking accident case.
-The trial was conducted over Zoom during the COVID-19 pandemic.